Quebecers love their food, and there are a few local specialties that you shouldn't skip on any trip to Quebec City.

 Orygine offers a fresh local cuisine highlighting vegetarian and vegan options.
 Located in a historic building, the bright environment adorned with an elegant bar hides one of the most beautiful terraces in the city.
 In short, Orygine has that je-ne-sais-quoi that will charm you.

-Restaurant L?gende is another local favourite, named one of the best new restaurants in Canada in 2014 by enRoute Magazine.
+Restaurant L?gende, named one of the best new restaurants in Canada in 2014 by enRoute Magazine (Air Canada's in-flight Magazine), is another local favourite.
 Here you'll find torchon foie gras, lamb fries, monkfish and elk carpaccio on a menu that changes with the seasons, so that only fresh, local ingredients are served.

 If you're looking for an immersive gastronomic experience, hidden in ancient vaults, Tani?re3 is the ultimate boreal cuisine destination.
 A mysterious environment where research, refinement and attention to detail will leave you speechless.